 As part of our ongoing commitment to strengthen our department’s knowledge, understanding and practice of important Diversity, Equity, Inclusion and Justice principles, we are pleased to announce a new partnership with the University of Rhode Island.

-Beginning in the fall of 2021, we offer current BCS graduate students and postdocs a unique opportunity to participate in the Diversity and Inclusion Badge Program (DIBP), an online micro-credential program offering graduate-level professional development workshops that emphasize the knowledge, skills, and dispositions needed for cultural competence in a variety of environments.
+Beginning in the fall of 2021, we offer current BCS graduate students and Building 46 postdocs a unique opportunity to participate in the Diversity and Inclusion Badge Program (DIBP), an online micro-credential program offering graduate-level professional development workshops that emphasize the knowledge, skills, and dispositions needed for cultural competence in a variety of environments.

 To read more about the program and its offerings, visit their website.
-The program's founder, neuroscientist Alycia Mosely-Austin, Assistant Dean of Graduate Recruitment and Diversity Initiatives and Associate Director of the Interdisciplinary Neuroscience Program at URI, gave a BCS colloquium on the program in 2020.
+The program's founder, neuroscientist Alycia Mosley-Austin, Assistant Dean of Graduate Recruitment and Diversity Initiatives and Associate Director of the Interdisciplinary Neuroscience Program at URI, gave a BCS colloquium on the program in 2020.

 If you are BCS graduate student or a postdoc affiliated with any lab in Buiding 46 and you are interested in completing the microcredential, please contact DEIJ Officer Farrah Belizaire: Farrahab@mit.edu.